RachelMovsisian/maven-hello-world/readme.md

    git commit -m "Your message"
    git push origin master
    ```
-   or by opening pull request for merge your branch into master.
+   or by opening a pull request to merge your branch into the master branch.

 2. Download and run the published Docker image from anywhere:
    ```